-Through a bequest, of any size, you can make a significant and lasting tribute that will develop and strengthen the Geelong Gallery’s collection and public programs into the future.
+Through a bequest, of any size, you can make a significant and lasting tribute that will develop and strengthen Geelong Gallery’s collection and public programs into the future.

-A bequest to the Geelong Gallery is a precious gift and most generous way of making a lasting contribution to the Gallery.
+A bequest to Geelong Gallery is a precious gift and most generous way of making a lasting contribution to the Gallery.
 Such a legacy will enable present and future generations to draw inspiration and have transformative experiences from this much-loved institution.

 Making a bequest in your Will is a straightforward process.
 After considering your family and loved ones, you can make a real and positive difference to Greater Geelong’s community and cultural landscape.

 The Gallery maintains a permanent record of its benefactors and will acknowledge your generosity in a manner you feel appropriate or anonymously.
 We will always respect your wishes.

 Your generosity is Geelong Gallery’s future.
 Download our Bequest brochure and our How to make a bequest—a form for Wills and Estates guide.